 10. Figure Out What Work You Don’t Enjoy

 Hopefully you can find passion in your work and your job isn’t just a paycheck.
-But, if you currently aren’t passionate about what you do really try to dig deeper on what you don’t like and what are areas you do enjoy.
+If you aren’t passionate about what you do learn what you don’t like and what are areas you do enjoy.
 This will help you identify your next career move that you’ll find more happiness in.

 Understanding what you don’t enjoy will help narrow the list to help you find your true calling.

 See Also: Smart Money Moves in Your 20s

 Career Advice for Young Professionals Summary